buonnguwaaa/Temporal-Demo/README.md

 ### Scenario 1: Happy Case
 1. User adds products to cart
 2. User checkouts
+3. Stocks are reserved in a fixed amount of time
-3. User processes payment within the reservation time
+4. User processes payment within the reservation time
-4. Done
+5. Commit stocks and clear current cart
+6. End workflow

 ### Scenario 2: Reservation Timeout
 1. User add products to cart
 2. User checkouts
+3. Stocks are reserved in a fixed amount of time
-3. User does not process payment within the reservation time
+4. User does not process payment within the reservation time
+5. Release stocks to compensate
-4. Done
+4. End workflow

 ### Scenario 3: Internet Connection Interrupted
 1. User add products to cart
 2. User checkouts
+3. Stocks are reserved in a fixed amount of time
-3. User processes payment but get disconnected due to network issues
+4. User processes payment but get disconnected due to network issues
-4. Temporal performs retries
+5. Temporal performs retries
-5. Retry successful
-6. Done

-### Scenario 4: Out of stock
-1. User add products to cart
-2. User checkouts
-3. Temporal check available stocks from inventory service
-4. Inform "Out of stock"
-5. Done
+6. Retry successful, commit stocks and clear current cart
+7. End workflow